allenai/natural-instructions/tasks/README.md

 `task1157_bard_analogical_reasoning_rooms_for_containers` | Given an analogy that relates objects to the associated rooms, give the appropriate room for the given object | Answer Generation
 `task1158_bard_analogical_reasoning_manipulating_items` | Given an analogy that on manipulating items in a kitchen, give with the appropriate word | Answer Generation
 `task1159_bard_analogical_reasoning_containers` | Given an analogy that relates items to the associated containers, give the appropriate container for the given item | Answer Generation
+`task1308_amazonreview_category_correction_classification` | You're given a review from Amazon and category of the product based on the review, classify whether review match the category. | Classification
+`task1309_amazonreview_summary_correction_classification` | You're given a review from Amazon and summary of the review, classify whether summary match the original review. | Classification
+`task1310_amazonreview_rating_classification` | You're given a review from Amazon.
+Your task is to generate a rating for the product on a scale of 1-5 based on the review. | Classification
+`task1311_amazonreview_rating_correction_classification` | You're given a review from Amazon and rating of the review, classify whether rating match the review. | Classification
+`task1312_amazonreview_polarity_classification` | You are given a review of Amazon's food products.
+Your task is to divide them into two classes: negative or positive. | Classification
+`task1313_amazonreview_polarity_correction_classification.json` | You're given a review from Amazon and polarity of the review, classify whether review match the polarity. | Classification